 Delft tiles were initially available to more prestigious and wealthy households, and always hand painted by tradesmen specialising in Delft tile production.
-Yet despite the endless possibilities of hand painted Delft tiles, there were many reoccurring themes in the design of them.
+Yet despite the endless possibilities of hand painted blue Delft tiles, there were many reoccurring themes in the design of them.
 Traditionally Delft tiles would depict local landscapes, local wildlife and flowers and herbs.
 Landscape designs usually depicted the local windmills or hills and cottages and the floral and wildlife design were also inspired by what grew and lived locally.

 Today, Delft tiles can be found as either cheap reproductions that use modern technology and give fantastic quality without the hefty price tag, hand painted per the request of the customer or you could also get your hands on antique Delft tiles.
 Antique Delft tiles can be difficult to come by but the older and better looking they are, the bigger the price tag.
 They are a wonderful sentiment of history however and for the avid collector, they area timeless piece to own.

 More traditional designs of Delft tiles are usually seen in cottages or older terraced housed in the UK, although you may be able to spot the odd modern apartments still adapting these beautiful tiles into their kitchens and bathrooms.
-The versatile nature of Delft tiles makes them a timeless piece as they can be molded around any trends that come and go.
+The versatile nature of dutch tiles makes them a timeless piece as they can be molded around any trends that come and go.
 Delft tiles are usually seen crossed over with other types of ceramic tiles such as Moroccan designs or geometric designs.

 Many coastal homes in the UK will also utilise Delft tiles to depict ships, ocean shores and cliffs.
 The same goes for hotels and guesthouses so next time you’re on holiday, do keep an eye out for white and blue ships knocking around.
 Coastal homes also tend to be smaller than city homes and the look of milky white tiles with simple blue designs give the illusion of more space.

-Modern techniques of reproducing Delft tiles also means we have started to add more colours to Delft tiles.
+Modern techniques of reproducing Delft tiles also means we have started to add more colours to the tiles.
 To go with themes of farm landscapes and wildlife, many modern adaptations of Delft tiles add colours such as brown and green but keep it subtle and blended in with the overall tile.
 There truly is no definitive way to make Delft tiles and each design is as unique as the next.

 Delft tile murals are more accessible now than ever.
-With reproduction becoming cheaper as materials get better; treating your home to a Delft tile mural is no longer difficult or heavy on your finances.
+With reproduction becoming cheaper as materials get better; treating your home to a Delft style tile mural is no longer difficult or heavy on your finances.
 A large mural design made up of Delft tiles is a fantastic way of expanding a single tile design into a large, detailed pieces.
 For example take the traditional Delft tile design of a farmhouse and windmill.
-On one single Delft tile, that landscape usually isn’t very detailed and leaves out a lot of scenery.
+On one single Dutch tile, that landscape usually isn’t very detailed and leaves out a lot of scenery.
 On a Delft tile mural however, there’s far more space to add details such a flowers, equipment round the farmhouse, people or even horses or wildlife.
 Delft tile murals are definitely a statement piece and would usually require more thought into the rest of the design of your space as a mural like that will quickly become a statement piece.

 If farmhouse landscapes are too traditional for your tastes, why not try floral designs.
 Look for flowers that may have meaning to your family heritage or are local to your area.
-Large Delft tile murals make it possible to add more realism and detail to your flowers.
+Large tile murals make it possible to add more realism and detail to your flowers.